Columbia State EMS Education:

 - Documentation of Varicella Zoster immunizations (2) or positive titer

 You must be eligible to enroll in 0800 level Learning Support or college-level Math, English, and Reading.
-Competency in these areas may be validated by sub-scores of at least 13 in Math, 13 in Reading, and 13 in English on the ACT OR through institutional placement testing using the Compass Exam given by Testing Services.
+Competency in these areas may be validated by sub-scores of at least 13 in Math, 13 in Reading, and 13 in English on the ACT OR through institutional placement testing using the ASSET Exam given by Testing Services.

 What's needed after college admittance?